Cybersecurity resilience: Why all business internet is not equal

 Challenges to broadband resiliency

-Truly resilient business internet can be hard to find given the numerous forces that are working against it and the many challenges there are to overcome.
+Truly resilient business internet can be hard to find, given the numerous forces that are working against it and the many challenges that need to be overcome.
 These challenges include:

 • Increased threat actor activity.
-According to research from a Deep Instinct report, in 2020, instances of malware increased by 358% compared to 2019, with ransomware ballooning by 435%.
-Malicious actors are ramping up their efforts worldwide, and weaker internet networks are struggling to remain secure.
+Ransomware was “more brutal than ever in 2024.”
+Malicious actors continue to ramp up their efforts worldwide, and weaker internet networks are struggling to remain secure.

 • Complex security solutions and vendor orchestration.
 The solutions and tools needed to successfully defend a network today are highly complex and sophisticated, often requiring third-party vendors and partnerships.
 Integrating them into a business internet network is no simple task, and much can go wrong.

 • Understanding an organization's acceptable residual risk posture.
 Even the most effective security solution will never be perfect.
-Residual risk is the level of risk remaining after all possible action has been taken.
+Residual risk is the level of risk remaining after all possible actions have been taken.
 Deciding what level of residual risk is acceptable for the business is a difficult (but critical) task for security teams.
 Any business internet network must comply with the team's residual risk posture.

 These challenges represent a significant hurdle to ensuring and maintaining secure business internet.
 However, they're worth taking on, because a high-quality and secure business broadband network offers numerous benefits: